ErenMlg/AFreelancerSite/README.md

 # FreelancerSite
 A freelancer blog  site.
-My purpose in making this site was to improve myself.
+My purpose in making this site was to improve myself.<br><br>

 Properties
 ---------------------
 *Home page on Developer, Designer... changeable words.<br>